inveniosoftware/docs-invenio-rdm/docs/develop/process.md

 - Respectful

 You're part of a global diverse community where people have a wide variety of backgrounds and a lot of our communication is text-based.
-This creates an a lot room for misinterpretation for both senders and receivers of messages (the text/words used only account for about 10% of a message, the nonverbal and paraverbal part of message accounts for the remaining 90% of a message).
+This creates a lot of room for misinterpretation for both senders and receivers of messages (the text/words used only account for about 10% of a message, the nonverbal and paraverbal part of message accounts for the remaining 90% of a message).